 - Maintain a healthy weight.
 Extra weight puts increased pressure on your joints.
 Ask your healthcare provider what you should weigh.
-If you need to lose weight, he can help you create a weight loss program.
+If you need to lose weight, he or she can help you create a weight loss program.
 Weight loss can help reduce pain and increase your ability to do your activities.
-The amount of exercise you do may vary each day, depending on your symptoms.

 - Wear flat or low-heeled shoes.
 This will help decrease pain and reduce pressure on your ankle, knee, and hip joints.